Department of Public Safety

 Chief Griswold is a graduate of Middle Tennessee State University with a bachelor’s degree in Business Administration.
 He is also a FBI National Academy graduate, attending the 164th session of the FBI National Academy in 1991.

 Chief Griswold’s focus has been to strengthen the agency’s accountability, both within the department and throughout the community.
-He serves as a board member with the Tennessee Association of Chiefs of Police.
+He serves as a board member with the Tennessee Association of Chiefs of Police (TACP) and was appointed by Governor Bill Lee to serve on the Tennessee Homeland Security Council as a representative for TACP.
 Modernization of the facilities and equipment are a priority but reinforcing professional standards have been paramount to maintaining the high levels of professionalism, training and experience of the fine men and women who serve BNA.

 All sworn police officers meet all FAR Part 1542.217 and FAR part 139 requirements.
 One-third of the department’s sworn positions are trained Emergency Medical Technicians (EMTs).
 Officers utilize foot, bicycle and vehicular patrols to provide safety and public assistance.